Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Relationship to Prior Arts

-On the other hand, another line of work \citep{yu2020learning,chan2022redunet,dai2023closed,ma2022principles,yu2023white} argues that deep networks prevent within-class feature compression while promoting between-class feature discrimination, contrasting with our study where features are compressed across layers.
-Such a difference comes from the choices of loss functions.
+On the other hand, another line of work \citep{yu2020learning,chan2022redunet,ma2022principles,yu2023white} argues that deep networks prevent within-class feature compression while promoting between-class feature discrimination, contrasting with our study where features are compressed across layers.
+Such a difference can be attributed to the choice of loss function.
 In our work, we focused on the study of the commonly used MSE loss, with the goal of understanding a prevalent phenomenon in classical training of deep networks.
 It has been empirically shown that increasing feature compression is beneficial for improving in distribution generalization and robustness \citep{papyan2020prevalence,li2022principled,ben2022nearest,he2023law,Chen2022a}.
 In comparison, \cite{yu2020learning} introduced a new maximum coding rate reduction loss that is intentionally designed to prevent feature compression.